 A little about me

-In my early college development I believed that I could enjoy commercial art well enough to make that a career path.
+Initially I believed that commercial art would be the direction for me to follow.
+It was a reasonable path and it offered a means to make a living.
 However, upon my first visit to the Metropolitan Museum, my life direction changed dramatically.
 It was there that I had my first encounter with paint creating the illusion of the material world.

 The expressive power of Cezanne especially cemented the fact that I had to become a painter.